moby/moby/docs/sources/reference/builder.md

 The `FROM` instruction sets the [*Base Image*](/terms/image/#base-image) for subsequent instructions.
 As such, a valid `Dockerfile` must have `FROM` as its first instruction.
-The image can be any valid image 鈥�it is especially easy to start by **pulling an image** from the [*Public Repositories*]( /userguide/dockerrepos).
+The image can be any valid image – it is especially easy to start by **pulling an image** from the [*Public Repositories*]( /userguide/dockerrepos).